MatthewBlam/Dexcom-4-Desktop/README.md

 <!-- CONTRIBUTING -->
 ## Suggestions and Contributions

 If you have any suggestions or ideas, please open an issue with the tag "enhancement".
-All are **greatly appreciated**.
+All feedback is **greatly appreciated**.
 You can also fork the repo and create a pull request.
 Thank you!